ku-sldg/plih/_posts/2016-06-13-FailureOption.md

 eval (If t1 t2 t3) = let (Boolean v) = (eval t1)
                      in if v then (eval t2) else (eval t3)
 {% endhighlight %}

+## Testing

+Let's fire up QuickCheck and see what we have.
+Remember that all `AE` programs famously ran to termination and produced a value.
+Will the same thing hold true for `ABE` programs?
+I suspect you can easily figure the answer, but let's follow a rigorous process to see why.
+The process will be useful to us when our languages become more complex.